ZeusWPI/events/README.md

 You can generate a PowerPoint covering one or more events.
 If available it includes event posters and generates QR codes to the event's webpage.

+### Public API

+There's a public API to get some basic events data.
+Click [here](https://events.zeus.gent/api/v1/docs) to go to the swagger.

 ---

 ## Development